 |Pros: Fast, simple, small image size, and portable.||Cons: Not 100% free.|

 Compared to Backup and Restore and File History, Windows backup software like EaseUS Todo Backup, a professional auto backup software, is easier for beginners to back up everything on their computers to an external hard drive.
 Specific individual files, whole hard drive partition, or even the OS and applications, can all be backed up automatically.

-Here, EaseUS backup software two options to help you automatically backup files to an external hard drive:
+Here, EaseUS backup software offers the scheduled backup option to help you automatically backup files to an external hard drive:

 #1.
 Automatically Backup Files to External HDD by Daily, Weekly, or Monthly